Published On: February 17, 2017

 When you care for someone, it’s tempting to support them by trying to act as a surrogate therapist.
 The problem is you’re not a therapist.
 Trying to play that role will be emotionally draining.
 It could make you resent your partner.

 You are not responsible for providing therapy to your partner.
 This is why you should gently guide your partner toward professional help via therapy for anxiety.
 It’s crucial to recognize that various types of anxiety, such as social anxiety, require professional assessment and treatment.
 Getting help from a therapist ensures that the appropriate techniques are employed to address these specific anxieties effectively.
-Through either in-person or online therapy, a therapist can help them improve how they deal with anxiety, in and outside a relationship.
+Through either in-person or online therapy, a therapist can help them learn how to deal with anxiety, in and outside of a relationship.

 If you’re in a serious, long-term relationship, consider couples counseling.
 An anxiety issue might be based on what is going on within your relationship.

 Getting professional help by working with a couples counselor can take the pressure off your partner.
 Rather than encouraging them to do something on their own, you are inviting them to join you in therapy.

-In couples counseling, you and your partner will gain insight into your relationship, learn how to effectively resolve conflicts, and improve your overall relationship satisfaction through various therapeutic techniques.
+In online couples counseling, you and your partner will gain insight into your relationship, learn how to effectively resolve conflicts, and improve your overall relationship satisfaction through various couples therapy techniques.
 Therapists will often assign tasks to the couple so that they can apply the skills learned in therapy in their daily interactions.
 Most couples conclude and enjoy the benefits of couples therapy with a better understanding of their relational patterns and heightened communication skills, allowing them to continue their relationship in a much healthier, more fulfilling way.